pmcgoohan/targeting-zero-mev/content-layer.md

 Shufflers do have incentive to withhold (if we don’t mitigate it).

-If they wait until all other shufflers have revealed, they will be the first to know the final transaction order for that chunk (although still not the content of the entire block).
+If they wait until all other shufflers have revealed, they are the first to know the final transaction order for that chunk (although still not the content of the entire block).
 This gives them two lines of attack:

 _Second Chance_